Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 4. The process of manifold data reconstruction and generation using ML-AE

-   ​In the learning phase, the ML-AE taking (a) the training data as input, output (b) embedding in the learned latent space, and then reconstruct back (c).
+   In the learning phase, the ML-AE taking (a) the training data as input, output (b) embedding in the learned latent space, and then reconstruct back (c).
 In the generation phase, the ML-Dec takes (d) random input samples in the latent space, and maps the samples to the manifold (e).

 <img src='./figs/generation.PNG'  width="600">